 Healthcare and GP Services

 At Durham University we take the health and well being of our students very seriously.
 When you arrive at Durham, you are advised to register with a local GP practice.
 Please make sure that your college knows which practice you are registered with.

-The Durham Student Union LGBT+a (Lesbian, Gay, Bisexual, Trans, + Association) exists to provide representation, welfare services, campaigns, and socials to anyone who identifies as being under the LGBTQ+ umbrella, including but not limited to:
+The Durham Student Union LGBT+ Association (Lesbian, Gay, Bisexual, Trans, + Association) exists to provide representation, welfare services, campaigns, and socials to anyone who identifies as being under the LGBTQ+ umbrella.

-The Durham LGBT+a also welcomes and encourages the involvement of allies, so feel free to bring your non-LGBTQ+ friends along!
+The Durham LGBT+ Association also welcomes and encourages the involvement of allies, so feel free to bring your non-LGBTQ+ friends along!

-The SWDa are there to support students, through mentoring, working with the disability service, organising socials, campaigning and raising disability awareness.
+The SWD Association are there to support students, through mentoring, working with the disability service, organising socials, campaigning and raising disability awareness.

 A disability, as defined in law and by the university, means anyone suffering from anything that impacts upon their ability to participate fully in university life.
 This includes (but is not limited to):